 (I once considered making a book called "33 Oil Changes" but better judgement (read: my wife) prevailed.)

-33 Salumis, 33 Rums, 33 Tequilas and a whole lot of others are already on my list and in somewhat active development.
+33 Gins, 33 Rums, 33 Tequilas and a whole lot of others are already on my list and in somewhat active development.
 Sign up for the newsletter to be the first on your block to know when it debuts.

 What about ... you know ...
 33 Buds, man?

 Oregon legalized recreational marijuana in 2015, and it looks like the legalization movement is spreading fairly quickly.
 It's definitely something I am considering, but ideally, I'd like the product being covered not to be federally illegal when I publish it.
 There's a slightly different angle to consider here, too.
 While flavor is an important part of marijuana consumption (or so I've heard, Mom), there's an experiential component that makes it a bit different from my other books.
-But something I'm thinking about.
+But it is something I'm thinking about.